OpenEvalProject/evals/manuscripts/elife-96852/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01z7r7q48 Center for Spatial and Functional Genomics, Children's Hospital of Philadelphia Philadelphia United States
+1. Center for Spatial and Functional Genomics, Children's Hospital of Philadelphia Philadelphia United States ([ROR:01z7r7q48](https://ror.org/01z7r7q48))
-2. https://ror.org/01z7r7q48 Division of Human Genetics, The Children’s Hospital of Philadelphia Philadelphia United States
+2. Division of Human Genetics, The Children’s Hospital of Philadelphia Philadelphia United States ([ROR:01z7r7q48](https://ror.org/01z7r7q48))
-3. https://ror.org/01z7r7q48 Department of Pathology, The Children’s Hospital of Philadelphia Philadelphia United States
+3. Department of Pathology, The Children’s Hospital of Philadelphia Philadelphia United States ([ROR:01z7r7q48](https://ror.org/01z7r7q48))
-4. https://ror.org/04j9rp686 Benaroya Research Institute at Virginia Mason Seattle United States
+4. Benaroya Research Institute at Virginia Mason Seattle United States ([ROR:04j9rp686](https://ror.org/04j9rp686))
-5. https://ror.org/00cvxb145 Department of Immunology, University of Washington School of Medicine Seattle United States
+5. Department of Immunology, University of Washington School of Medicine Seattle United States ([ROR:00cvxb145](https://ror.org/00cvxb145))
-6. https://ror.org/00b30xv10 Department of Genetics, Perelman School of Medicine, University of Pennsylvania Philadelphia United States
+6. Department of Genetics, Perelman School of Medicine, University of Pennsylvania Philadelphia United States ([ROR:00b30xv10](https://ror.org/00b30xv10))
-7. https://ror.org/00b30xv10 Department of Pediatrics, Perelman School of Medicine, University of Pennsylvania Philadelphia United States
+7. Department of Pediatrics, Perelman School of Medicine, University of Pennsylvania Philadelphia United States ([ROR:00b30xv10](https://ror.org/00b30xv10))
-8. https://ror.org/01z7r7q48 Division of Endocrinology and Diabetes, The Children’s Hospital of Philadelphia Philadelphia United States
+8. Division of Endocrinology and Diabetes, The Children’s Hospital of Philadelphia Philadelphia United States ([ROR:01z7r7q48](https://ror.org/01z7r7q48))
-9. https://ror.org/00b30xv10 Department of Pathology and Laboratory Medicine, Perelman School of Medicine, University of Pennsylvania Philadelphia United States
+9. Department of Pathology and Laboratory Medicine, Perelman School of Medicine, University of Pennsylvania Philadelphia United States ([ROR:00b30xv10](https://ror.org/00b30xv10))
-10. https://ror.org/00b30xv10 Institute for Immunology, Perelman School of Medicine, University of Pennsylvania Philadelphia United States
+10. Institute for Immunology, Perelman School of Medicine, University of Pennsylvania Philadelphia United States ([ROR:00b30xv10](https://ror.org/00b30xv10))

 † Corresponding author

 ## Abstract

 Genome-wide association studies (GWAS) have identified hundreds of genetic signals associated with autoimmune disease.
-The majority of these signals are located in non-coding regions and likely impact cis -regulatory elements (cRE).
+The majority of these signals are located in non-coding regions and likely impact cis-regulatory elements (cRE).
 Because cRE function is dynamic across cell types and states, profiling the epigenetic status of cRE across physiological processes is necessary to characterize the molecular mechanisms by which autoimmune variants contribute to disease risk.
 We localized risk variants from 15 autoimmune GWAS to cRE active during TCR-CD28 co-stimulation of naïve human CD4+ T cells.
 To characterize how dynamic changes in gene expression correlate with cRE activity, we measured transcript levels, chromatin accessibility, and promoter–cRE contacts across three phases of naive CD4+ T cell activation using RNA-seq, ATAC-seq, and HiC.
 We identified ~1200 protein-coding genes physically connected to accessible disease-associated variants at 423 GWAS signals, at least one-third of which are dynamically regulated by activation.
 From these maps, we functionally validated a novel stretch of evolutionarily conserved intergenic enhancers whose activity is required for activation-induced IL2 gene expression in human and mouse, and is influenced by autoimmune-associated genetic variation.
 The set of genes implicated by this approach are enriched for genes controlling CD4+ T cell function and genes involved in human inborn errors of immunity, and we pharmacologically validated eight implicated genes as novel regulators of T cell activation.
 These studies directly show how autoimmune variants and the genes they regulate influence processes involved in CD4+ T cell proliferation and activation.

 ## Introduction